PauseAI/pauseai-website/src/posts/proposal.md

 description: Implement a temporary pause on the training of AI systems more powerful than GPT-4, ban training on copyrighted material, hold model creators liable.
 ---

-**Implement a temporary pause on the training of AI systems more powerful than GPT-4**.
+**Implement a temporary pause on the training of AI systems more powerful than GPT-4**, at least until we know how to build them safely and keep them under democratic control.

 Individual countries can and should implement this measure _right now_.
 Especially the US (or California, specifically) should implement a Pause, since it is home to virtually all leading AI companies.